matboivin/libasm/doc/cheatsheet.md

 errno -l
 ```

 > System calls are not required to return only positive or negative error codes.
 You need to read the source to be sure how it will return errors.
 Usually, it is the negative of a standard error code, for example, -EPERM.
 The _syscall() macros will return the result r of the system call when r is nonnegative, but will return -1 and set the variable errno to -r when r is negative.
-For the error codes, see errno(3).  [(Source)](_syscall(2) — Linux manual page)
+For the error codes, see errno(3).  [(Source)](https://man7.org/linux/man-pages/man2/syscalls.2.html)

 `https://github.com/freebsd/freebsd/blob/master/sys/sys/errno.h`